AEW All Out lineup: The updated card for the Sunday's event - Pro Wrestling Dot Net

 -(Pre-Show) Hook vs. Angelo Parker for the FTW Title

+-(Pre-Show) Sammy Guevara and Tay Melo vs. Rubo Soho and Ortiz for the AAA Mixed Tag Team Titles

-Powell’s POV: Omega and The Bucks will face the winners of the Hangman Page, John Silver, and Alex Reynolds vs. Orange Cassidy, Trent Beretta, and Chuck Taylor match that will air on Friday’s live Rampage.
+Powell’s POV: Page, Silver, and Reynolds beat Orange Cassidy, Trent Beretta, and Chuck Taylor in a tournament semifinal match that aired on Friday’s live Rampage.
+AEW also added the AAA Mixed Tag Team Title match to the Zero Hour pre-show lineup on Rampage.
 All Out will be available via pay-per-view television and Bleacher Report in the United States, and FITE TV internationally.
 Join me for my live review beginning with the pre-show at 6CT/7ET and the main card at 7CT/8ET, and then Jake Barnett and I will team up for an exclusive same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment